SidCodesRobotics/yolo-robot-picknplace/README.md

 ### Q5.
 Navigation is timer-based.
 What would be a better approach?

 **A5:**
-Timer-based navigation is simple but inaccurate.
-Better approaches include:
 - Adding **wheel encoders** for closed-loop control.
 - Implementing **basic SLAM** using a camera or depth sensor.
 - Adding **bump sensors** as a safety mechanism.

-This would make movement more repeatable and precise.
+This would make movement more precise.

 ---

 ### Q6.
 Ultrasonic sensors are noisy.
 Should we replace them?

 **A6:**
-Ultrasonic sensors are fine for experiments but can be inconsistent.
+Ultrasonic sensors are fine for experiments but it's inconsistent.
-Upgrades could include:
 - Switching to **ToF sensors** (VL53L0X).
 - Using a **depth camera** for obstacle detection.
 - Keeping bump sensors as a backup.